Urban Futures Open Research School

-Mistra Urban Futures’ Gothenburg platform (GOLIP) has initiated a Research School on transdisciplinarity and co-creation in response to current and future urban challenges.
+Mistra Urban Futures’ Gothenburg platform (GOLIP) has initiated an Open Research School on transdisciplinarity and co-creation in response to current and future urban challenges.

 In close interplay between researchers from all disciplines and practices, the Research School aims to address the research agenda of Mistra Urban Futures, that is, Realising Just Cities.
 The school encompasses the PhD students that are currently tied to the Gothenburg platform and builds on the experiences by previous PhD students connected to the centre as a whole.

-The Research School attempts to create a collaborative environment, and will call for research pairs – as a constellation of two doctorial students, where one of them also has a current position in society – who jointly will formulate their research project in relation to urgent societal challenges.
+The Research School attempts to create a collaborative environment.
+One set up that the Research School will be encouraging, is research pairs –a constellation of two doctorial students, where one of them also has a current position in society – where each student will formulate a research project in relation to a common theme addressing urgent societal challenges.

-The themes which will be addressed will be developed early 2017.

 The mission of the Research School is to:

-To contribute to urban development, by adapting and rendering access to the Research School for professionals through educational activities.
+- To contribute to urban development, by adapting and rendering access to the Research School for professionals through educational activities – an Open Research School.

-To accumulate research networks in realising just cities competencies, in academia as in the wider society.
+- To accumulate research networks in realising just cities competencies, in academia as well as in the wider society.

 Programme set-up – courses, workshops and seminars

-For each PhD-pair there will be two supervisors that are academic qualified and positioned at a Swedish university.
+For a possible research PhD-pair, a double supervision will be needed, with two professors positioned at a Swedish university.
 The qualifications to supervise is assessed according to the institutional affiliation.
 There will also be a co-supervisor from the public sector or civil society, employed by a Swedish public authority or active within Swedish civil society.
 These co-supervisors will have an advisory and supporting role and will be assessed according to their practical experience.

 The supervisor team will together apply for the funding of the two PhD students and the intention is build partnerships where PhD students are funded 50% by the university department and 50% by the Urban Futures Research School via various funding agencies.